fareedst/stdd/STDD.md

 | **Documentation** | Tests as docs | Explicit multi-level docs | Comprehensive |

 **STDD complements TDD**: Use STDD for planning and design, TDD for implementation.

+**Note**: The STDD language (see `stdd-language-spec.md`) provides a way to write pseudo-code templates with semantic tokens that can progressively refine into implementations, using the same syntax for both planning and code.

 ### Workflow Example